JUL-13N/Home-loan-discrimination/README.md

 # Home-loans : Machine Learning Interactive Web Application
 The home loan machine learning interactive web application is built using R (Shiny).
 The model predicts loan approvals based on user input with an algorithmic discrimination analysis to check for bias against race or gender in the loan process.
-The website features categorical selections and numeric slider labels to allow site visitors to test the model and seek a personalized experience to the home loan prediction.
+The website features categorical selections and numeric slider labels to allow site visitors to test the model and seek a personalized experience to the home loan application prediction.

 Race/Gender Discrimination Analysis
 ===